joaquincasares/cassandralauncher/README.md

     Termination command complete.

-## Sample Run for Cluster Launcher
+## Sample Run for Plain Image Launcher

-    host1:~ joaquin$ clusterlauncher
+    host1:~ joaquin$ imagelauncher
     Using configuration file: /root/.clusterlauncher.conf

-    Welcome to the Cluster Launcher!
+    Welcome to the Plain Image Launcher!
         The easiest way to interface with Amazon's EC2 and Rackspace's CloudServers and produce a plain instance (or cluster) in under 5 minutes!